-This system provides the option for running gap analysis for firefighting and rescue vehicles, specialized equipment, firefighting manpower, building Infrastructure.
+This system provides the option for running gap analysis for firefighting and rescue vehicles specialized equipments, firefighting manpower, and building Infrastructure.
 User can also opt to get output based on all the analysis parameters available.

 User Interface: User Interface (Figure 5-3) comprises of the Presentation tier.
 This is the part of the FDSS platform that the user interacts with.
 User Interface for FDSS can be categorized into two types: